-Asked again by Robey to describe the other craft, Valentich now added that it had a 'long shape,' that its lights were green and that its exterior was 'shiny.'
+Asked again by Robey to describe the other craft, Valentich now added that it had a 'long shape,' green lights, and that its exterior was 'shiny.'

-At 7.11 pm, he also indicated that his own plane was showing some signs of mechanical difficulty; that the engine was 'rough idling.'
+At 7.11 pm, he also indicated that his own plane was showing some signs of mechanical difficulty.
+The engine was 'rough idling.'

 Asked his intentions by Robey, Valentich confirmed that he was going to push on for King Island.
 At this stage, he should have only been about twenty minutes flying time from his destination.